ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 sentence with no better succese. &#x27; He e
 is another hard nut,&#x27; said tbe
 commercial man, as be wrote: &#x27; ffae rain
-ceaseth; then it ccassth to rain
+ceaseth; then it ccassth to rain.
 </td></tr></table>

 ---